 Fabric and Other Supplies

-- All SIX of the flannel fabrics are from the Penned Pals Flannel collection by Ann Kelle for Robert Kaufman Fabrics.
+- All SIX of the flannel fabrics we originally used are from the Penned Pals Flannel collection by Ann Kelle for Robert Kaufman Fabrics.
 As mentioned above, we have accounted for some shrinkage in the flannel with the recommended yardage.

 ¼ yard of Fabric 1 – Penned Pals Gray Crosses on White